rust-dev-tools/dev-tools-team/rustfmt/stability.md

 Some changes would clearly be non-breaking (e.g., performance improvements) or clearly breaking (e.g., removing an API function or changing formatting in violation of the specification).
 However, there is a large grey area of changes (e.g., changing unspecified formatting) that must be addressed so that Rustfmt can evolve without hurting users.

+The goal is for formatting to only ever change when a user deliberately upgrades Rustfmt.
+For a project using Rustfmt, the version of Rustfmt (and thus the exact formatting) can be controlled by some artifact which can be checked-in to version control; thus all project developers and continuous integration will have the same formatting (until Rustfmt is explicitly upgraded).

+I propose two possible solutions: versioning is handled by Rustfmt (by formatting according to the rules of previous versions), or versioning is handled by Cargo (by treating Rustfmt as a dev dependency).

 ## Motivation

 Instability is annoying.